Grey edge of a facet, sometimes referred to as chipping in severe cases. The facet edge should be sharp and clean.

 Used in relation to the Indian consumer market, the terms refer to consumers according to their annual household income levels: SEC A/B non-Elites – between US$5,000 and US$35,000; Elites - between US$35,000 and US$70,000; Super Elites – above US$70,000.

 Traditionally a cut-cornered, rectangle in shape, but can be square.
 The facets are elongated and of various sizes.

 Payments to Government arising from payment of remuneration to employees, including wages, salaries and bonuses.

 Unpolished areas left on the stone indicating yield has been maximised.

 Cut A round brilliant cut made to a high standard of make and finish.

-Polished onto a stone to reduce or hide a natural or imperfection.
+Polished on to a stone to reduce or hide an imperfection.

 Flat faces on diamonds.
-These can be naturally occuring or can be created in the polishing process.
+These can be naturally occurring or can be created in the polishing process.

 Any shape or cut except a round brilliant.